CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-put-database-intentions.md

 # REST API: POST database intentions

+The database intentions indicate what type of communication is allowed with this database.
+The intentions for email, sms, fax and pdf can all be enabled separately, to prevent accidental mailings.

 The HTTP POST call to edit the intentions of a database can be found at the following address: